Dutch Baby Pancake

-Dutch baby is an eggy and fluffy popover pancake made in a cast-iron skillet.
-It’s also called German pancake but this is actually an American invention.
+Dutch baby pancake is an eggy and fluffy popover pancake made in a cast-iron skillet.
+It’s also called German pancake but this is actually an American recipe.

 It’s made with a simple batter and it’s great any time of the day: breakfast, brunch, lunch, or as a dessert.

 This recipe has the perfect ratio of the key ingredients: 1 cup all-purpose flour and 1 cup full milk.

 I can guarantee that the end result is fail-proof.
 The pancake doesn’t deflate after it’s out of the oven.

 The edges remain tall and puffed up while the inside of the pancake is light and airy.

 The color is an inviting deep golden brown.
 This is the best recipe ever!

 Dutch Baby Recipe

 This easy recipe calls for five (5) basic ingredients in the batter:

 It takes five (5) minutes active time for a homemade pancake at home.